gdos/TerminalApps/README.md

 ## Introduction
 TerminalApps contains F.O.S.S. puzzle games that can be run on any terminal in any OS that has a gnat compiler.

-There are now 3 apps:  seven, a2z, rush.
+There are now 4 apps:  seven, a2z, rush, bslid.

 ===============================================================
 ### seven, a2z

 seven is a flat representation of a 2x2x2 cube with one missing that allows sliding permutations.
-Here, the elements are labelled 1..7.
+Here, the 8-1 elements are labelled 1..7.

 a2z is a flat representation of a 3x3x3 cube with one missing that allows sliding permutations.
-Thus, the elements are conveniently labelled with the english alphabet.
+The 27-1 elements are conveniently labelled with the english alphabet.

 Both the "a2z" and "seven" puzzles work the same: